A Closer Look at the Russell Paradox

-It is possible, with some trickery, to make a small modification to my construction in \cite{Sheridan 2016} (though apparently not Church’s), so that there is a counterexample \(N\), with \(N = U ∖ \{N\−\}\), where \(U\) is the \MyIndex{Universal Set}, which I consider (by local standards) non-pathological, though it does present interesting issues about individuation and identity.
+A non-pathological counterexample (which nonetheless exposes issues about individuation and identity), \(N\), with \(N = U ∖ \{N\−\}\), where \(U\) is the \MyIndex{Universal Set}, may be obtained via a small modification to the construction in \cite{Sheridan 2016}.
+(This technique apparently would not work with the similar construction in \cite{Church 1974a}.)

-We can easily repeat this construction, so that there is another such set with \(P = U ∖ \{P\−\}\), but this raises the question of whether we \textit{ought} to do so: i.e., does it accord with the intuition of sets as extensional objects to have two such sets?
-My intuition is that there ought to be only one such object, but supplying a more general principle to justify it seems difficult. (\MyIndex{Finsler}’s Axion of \MyIndex{Strong Extensionality} might suffice, but may present difficulties \cite{Forster 1998}.)
-I believe that exploring such questions of identity, and axiomatising intuitions about the nature of sets as extensional objects, are promising areas for future work.
+This construction can be repeated, so that there is another such set with \(P = U ∖ \{P\−\}\), but this raises the question of whether it would accord with the intuition of sets as extensional objects to have two such sets.
+Arguably this intuition requires that there be only one such object, but it is not clear what general principle would justify this. \MyIndex{Finsler}’s Axiom of \MyIndex{Strong Extensionality} might suffice, but may present difficulties \cite{Forster 1998}.
+Such questions of identity, and axiomatising intuitions about the nature of sets as extensional objects, are promising areas for future work.